tapadar13/tapadar13/README.md

 <h2 align="center">I Craft Visually Stunning, Performant, and Scalable Web Applications</h2>

-- 🌱 **Current Project:** Developing a **Healthcare Patient Management** application to streamline patient registration, appointment booking and management with doctors.

 - 👨‍💻 Committed to continuous learning and staying updated on the latest trends in web development

 - 📝 Sharing insights and best practices with the developer community on [Hashnode](https://tapadarmonsur.hashnode.dev/)